PSLeon24/Piano_Keyboard_Detection/README.md

 ### Dataset
 We collected 2,605 images from divided in 5 technique related videos and we trained these data.<br>
-The class is defined as follows:<br>
+The class is defined as follow:<br>
 * keyboard

 ### Data Collection